 Permanent Diagnostic Trouble Codes

-Beginning July 2019, the Bureau of Automotive Repair (BAR) will include Permanent Diagnostic Trouble Codes (PDTCs) as part of the Smog Check failure criteria for model-year 2010 and newer vehicles.
-This change will implement another On-Board Diagnostic (OBD) inspection improvement in accordance with California Code of Regulations, title 16, section 3340.42.2(c)(5).
-BAR has been conducting outreach on the use of PDTCs with the industry and vehicle manufacturers over the last year, including a BAR Advisory Group presentation and a separate workshop to gather input.
+On July 1, 2019, the Bureau of Automotive Repair (BAR) incorporated Permanent Diagnostic Trouble Codes (PDTCs) as part of the Smog Check failure criteria for model-year 2010 and newer vehicles.
+This change fulfills the requirements of California Code of Regulations, title 16, section 3340.42.2(c)(5).